Eliminate Inequities for All

 To eliminate these inequities, leaders must understand how their current piecemeal approaches are not only ineffective, but are exacerbating these inequities.
 Further, most equity work addresses only one aspect of inequities, such as culturally relevant pedagogy or developing culturally competent staff.
 Instead, leaders must learn how to transform the entire education system via Integrated Comprehensive Systems for (ICS).
 ICS is the only equity-focused work that takes a systems approach to eliminate inequities.

-Key Features of ICS Include:
+Key Features of ICS:

 • Research based.